QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

         auto-tag: false
 ```

-To disable *specific* tags in a specific grain use the following syntax:
+To disable *specific* resources in a specific grain use the following syntax:

 ```yaml"
 grains: